Ensemble Resonanz / Alina Ibragimova

 David Moss narrator

-Alina Ibragimova violin and musical direction
+Alina Ibragimova violin and director

 Hanns Eisler / Tobias Schwencke